 There are two required elements involved in ACA filing that revolve around Form 1095 C. A common mistake that many companies make is completing the proper filing of this form with the Internal Revenue Service, but failing to send copies of the form to employees.
 On the other hand, providing form copies for staff members and forgetting to file them with the IRS occasionally takes place as well.

 It’s imperative that HR leaders complete both required steps.

 Failing to observe deadlines

 The ACA includes specific deadlines, and any late reporting or filing can result in penalties for the employer.
-In this way, HR stakeholders must be aware of important ACA deadlines, including due dates for reporting and the beginning and end of open enrollment.
+In this way, HR stakeholders must be aware of all the important ACA deadlines, including due dates for reporting and the beginning and end of open enrollment.

 Avoiding ACA mistakes: Prepare accordingly

-In order to maintain compliance and ensure alignment with the requirements of ACA, HR leaders must make sure that their organization is prepared.
+In order to maintain compliance and guarantee alignment with the requirements of ACA, HR leaders must make sure that their organization is prepared.
 Partnering with an expert human resources administration solution provider and incorporating systems that can help streamline ACA reporting, tracking, eligibility and overall compliance is one of the best ways to prevent making common ACA mistakes.